The Bilstein parts occasionally go out of stock, and come back. If you are worried about delivery times, please call us.

 Click the thumbnails to enlarge.
 All pictures 2012 Vorshlag.

-Ride heights with the StreetPro kit and optional BTS springs is lowered by 15mm up front (close to 0.75" installed) and 38mm in back (close to 1.5" installed) for a level stance that dramatically improves the look of any S197.
+Ride heights with the StreetPro kit and springs are lowered up front and rear for a level stance that dramatically improves the look of any S197.
 This set-up is popular because it offers good ground clearance and a favorable ride.
-The optional lowering spring kits shown below offer even more aggressive ride heights and spring rates.
+The lowering spring kits shown below can offer even more aggressive ride heights and spring rates.

-Above pictures show the stock "before" ride height (left) and lowered "after" stance (right) with the BTS springs.
+Above pictures show the stock "before" ride height (left) and lowered "after" stance (right) with the KA springs.
 The animation below shows the same thing (click it for a larger GIF).

 Before/After Ride Quality Test Video

-LOWERING SPRINGS : We also offer this kit with optional lowering springs shown in the drop-down menu below.
-These include springs from Eibach and FRPP.
+LOWERING SPRINGS : We offer this kit with a variety of lowering springs shown in the drop-down menu below.
+These include springs from Whiteline, Eibach and Ford Racing.
 Vorshlag has tested and rated the spring rates on each of these in house.
 They all offer similar ride heights and ride quality, but slightly different handling characteristics with slight changes in spring rate.
-Which ever spring you choose will pre-install onto the struts, along with the included Vorshlag camber plates.
+Which ever spring you choose we will pre-install onto the struts, along with the included Vorshlag camber plates.

 Ford Racing "P" Springs - 1" Front / 1" Rear